How To Choose (The Best) Dash Cam: 2026 Buying Guide

 FAQs

-Obviously, there is no one set price for a dash cam.
+How much does a dash cam cost?
+There is no one set price for a dash cam.
 You can spend anywhere from $50 on a sub-par model to $1,000 on a state-of-the-art model.
-However, if you’re purchasing along the averages, a typical dash cam with effective vehicle protection features will cost anywhere from $150 to $500.
+However, if you're purchasing along the averages, a typical dash cam with effective vehicle protection features will cost anywhere from $150 to $500.
+All Nexar dash cam models come in below $400.
+Our most cost-efficient dash cam, Beam2 mini, is currently available for $149.95 while supplies last.

+What is the highest resolution dash cam?
 4K (also known as Ultra High Definition or UHD) is currently the highest resolution available for dash cams.
 4K can capture video footage at a resolution of 3840 x 2160 pixels.
+Nexar One is our highest resolution dash cam available currently, providing 4K resolution in addition to a plethora of smart features.

+Does a dash cam record your speed?
 Yes, many dash cams can record your speed.
-Dash cams that have GPS capabilities can record and display your car’s speed.
+Dash cams that have GPS capabilities can record and display your car's speed.
 This data is often overlaid onto the recorded video footage for reference.

+Does a dash cam deter thieves?
 Just like a home equipped with video surveillance, a car equipped with a dash cam can end up deterring bad actors such as thieves and vandals.
 Once an assailant knows or thinks they are being filmed, they tend to give up the object of their efforts.